If Your Claim Is Denied

 If Your SDI Claim Is Denied

-A denial is frustrating but not the end.
-Many denials are overturned on appeal.
+A denial is not the end.
+Many denials are overturned on appeal, and several common denial reasons are directly addressable with the right documentation.

 Understanding Your Denial